junxit/us-congress-bills-112/metadata.md

 - 2012-02-01 — Introduced in Senate
 - 2012-02-01 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2012-04-25 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment favorably.
+- 2012-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-171.
+- 2012-05-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 112-171.
+- 2012-05-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 414.